arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system-v2/content.md

 [!]()

-- The Edge Control board will be powered with a 12 VDC acid/lead SLA battery connected to BATT+ and GND of J11 respectively, the battery will be recharged with a 18 VDC 180W solar panel connected to SOLAR+ and GND on the same connector.
+- The Edge Control board will be powered with a 12 VDC acid/lead SLA battery connected to BATT+ and GND of J11 respectively, the battery will be recharged with an 18 VDC 180W solar panel connected to SOLAR+ and GND on the same connector.

 [!]()

-- The four solenoid valves will be connected to the Edge Control Latching outputs of J9 connector from OUT0 to OUT6.
+- The four solenoid valves will be connected to the Edge Control relay contacts of J11 connector following the wiring below.

 [!]()